hstaudacher/osgi-jax-rs-connector/README.md

 Usage
 -----

-* New in 2.0: Use the config admin to specify the root path.
+* **New in 2.0:** Use the config admin to specify the root path.
 The default root path is /services.
 You can configure the path by specifying a config with the service.pid **com.eclipsesource.jaxrs.connector** and the property **root*.
-The path needs to be a valid ath e.g. "/api".
+The path needs to be a valid servlet path e.g. "/api".
 * For Eclipse: Add the com.eclipsesource.jaxrs.connector.feature (OSGi JAX-RS Connector) to your target using the url above.
 * Add the com.eclipsesource.jaxrs.connector and the 3 Jersey bundles to your OSGi instance.
 * Convert some OSGi service to resources like in [this tutorial](http://jersey.java.net/nonav/documentation/latest/getting-started.html#d4e45)